JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 with a Single Sign-On (SSO) provider.
 I chose Facebook, but it should not be difficult to port the code to Google or Github.
 We'll use the information returned by the SSO provider to register a user into a database.
 The website/app will be written in Go with the Gin framework.
-In another article, we'll see how we can implement an authorization mechanism based on JWT tokens once our users are authenticated.

 To summarize we will:

 - Register users with a SSO provider (no form!)